RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 - Validate user input immediately after the element loses focus.
 Don’t wait to validate elements upon “Apply.”
 - Don’t reset the form.
 Requiring users to re-input valid data is poor user experience.
-- In the same voice, write short, simple and precise error messages that assist users in easily correcting input errors.
+- In the same voice, write short, simple, and precise error messages that assist users in easily correcting input errors.
 - Clearly mark required fields with an asterisk.
 - Display examples of correctly formatted data.
-- Use appropriate input type on form fields for the expected data input (e.g., `<input type="number">` when entering numeric data)
+- Use appropriate input type on form fields for the expected data input (e.g., `<input type="number">` when entering numeric data).

 ::: note Poorly written error messages confuse and frustrate the user and force them to fix the input problem through trial and error.